isabeldevr/MINI_SI_CProject/README.md

 https://github.com/isabeldevr/MINI_SI_CProject/assets/130999443/c1ff75c5-21e8-4bf1-be3a-d084ab5534cd

 ## Requirements for compiling code:
-C compiler (Such as GCC provided by MSyS2) \
+C compiler (Such as GCC provided by MSyS2). \
-Any IDE to edit the code such as VSC \
+Any IDE to edit the code such as VSC. \
 The CMakeList for the language has been included to configure the code compilation.

 ## Requirements for running code: